-Chi for Two®: A Relational, Developmental Approach to Embodiment and Trauma Healing
+Chi for Two®: A Relational, Developmental Approach to Embodiment & Trauma Healing

 A somatic, relational method that supports nervous system repatterning, generational healing, and a more connected, embodied way of living